 North Indian Flatbreads

-Some other deep-fried flatbreads like poor and bhature are also common and loved in North Indian Cuisine.
-Chole bhature, chole kulcha, Makke ki roti with Sarson ka saga are some best food combos of North India.
-Best ones you will get on roadside dhaba on highways.
+Some deep-fried flatbreads, like poori, kachori, and bhature, are common and loved in North Indian cuisine.
+Chole bhature, chole kulcha, and Makke ki roti with Sarson ka saag are some of the best food combos of North India.
+The best ones you will get on roadside dhabas on highways.

-Again paratha is also equally loved in the Northern part of countries as compared to other parts.
-Stuffed paratha like aloo paratha, gobi paratha, paneer paratha make great breakfast options.
+Again, paratha is equally loved in the northern parts of countries.
+Stuffed paratha like aloo paratha, gobi paratha, and paneer paratha make great breakfast options.

 West Indian Flatbreads

-Whereas West India and South India, a type of flatbread is made from multi-grains like jawar (sorghum), ragi (finger millet), bajra (pearl millet).
-In Maharashtra, "thalipeeth" is one of the most popular types of Indian flatbread from multi-grains.
+In West and South India, a type of flatbread is made from multi-grains like jawar (sorghum), ragi (finger millet), and bajra (pearl millet).
+In Maharashtra, "thalipeeth" is one of the most popular types of Indian flatbread made from multi-grains.

 East Indian Flatbreads

-In the Eastern part of our country, like Kolkata, Odisha, Bihar, rice is the staple food.
-However, roti, paratha, poori, luchi are also loved the food there as well.
+In the Eastern part of our country, like Kolkata, Odisha, and Bihar, rice is the staple food.
+However, roti, paratha, poori, and luchi also loved the food there.

 How to make Indian flatbread from scratch?

-This is one of the simplest recipes but may be difficult for beginners as compared to other stuff like prepping or sauteing.
-But when you know how to make a dough, half of your work is complete.
+This is one of the simplest recipes, but it may be difficult for beginners compared to other tasks like prepping or sauteing.
+But when you know how to make dough, half of your work is complete.

-Once the dough is ready, make small balls and roll them into circles (again difficult for beginners 😉 ).
-Place the rolled bread on tawa or griddle and cook both sides till it's a little puffy at areas.
-Now take it out with the help of a tong, place it on direct flame and it will puff like a balloon (if rolled evenly).
+Once the dough is ready, make small balls and roll them into circles (again, difficult for beginners 😉 ).
+Place the rolled bread on a tawa or griddle and cook both sides until it's a little puffy in areas.
+Now, take it out with the help of a tong and place it on a direct flame, and it will puff like a balloon (if rolled evenly).

 Making of Indian Flatbread (Chapati/ Roti/ Paratha) Dough

-In a mixing bowl, take wheat flour, a pinch of salt.
-Now add water slowly and gradually.
+In a mixing bowl, take wheat flour and a pinch of salt.
+Now, add water slowly and gradually.
 Keep mixing flour and water till it forms into a dough-like structure.
-If you will add all water at a time, the dough may turn watery and sticky.
+Adding all the water at a time may make the dough watery and sticky.

 Make sure it's not too watery or too stiff.
-It should be soft, smooth, and must not be sticking to hands/ fingers.
-Now knead the dough for a good 8 - 10 minutes.
+It should be soft and smooth and not stick to hands or fingers.
+Now, knead the dough for 8 - 10 minutes.
 "The more you knead the dough, the softer the chapati/ roti/ bread will be" - a magic mantra for the softest Indian flatbread.
 So give enough pressure to your palm and fist while kneading the dough.
-This will help in activating the gluten as well.
+This will also help activate the gluten.

 Tips to fix:

-- If your dough turns sticky and a little more watery, you can fix it by adding additional flour in batches till you reach the desired consistency of dough for roti/ chapati/ paratha.
+- If your dough becomes sticky and a little more watery, you can fix it by adding flour in batches until you reach the desired consistency for roti, chapati, or paratha.

-- If it's that watery and can't be fixed by adding little flour, then make wheat flour crepes out of it.
-Anyways it won't be a waste in that case too.
+- If it's that watery and can't be fixed by adding a little flour, then make wheat flour crepes out of it.
+It won't be a waste in that case, either.

 Making Poori Dough (puffed bread)

 Poori is a deep-fried bread with whole wheat flour.
-Same recipe if you will make with refined flour or all-purpose flour, it will be Luchi (popular in Kolkata).
+If you make it with refined or all-purpose flour, it will be Luchi (famous in Kolkata).
 These are regional variations.
 This is also smaller in size.

-The dough for poori is way different than those of chapati/ roti/ paratha.
-Here along with flour, salt, you can add a little oil and carom seeds (optional).
+The dough for poori is very different from that of chapati, roti, or paratha.
+Along with flour and salt, you can add a little oil and carom seeds (optional).

 The dough is relatively tight for the poori.
 This is because we need to roll it without dusting it with flour.
-However, you can grease the board and rolling pin with few drops of oil for the rolling process.
+However, you can grease the board and rolling pin with a few drops of oil before rolling.

-Similarly, for khasta or kachori, you need to add oil to the flour and mix until it crumbles.
-Then add water gradually making a semi-stiff dough.
+Similarly, to make khasta or kachori, you need to add oil to the flour and mix until it crumbles.
+Then, add water gradually, making a semi-stiff dough.
 This makes the kachori crispy and flaky.
-The same is to make dough for samosa.
+The same is true for making dough for samosas.

 Making Dough for Naan or Kulcha

 Naan and kulcha are made with fermented or leavened dough.
-For fermentation, use yeast, baking powder, baking soda/ fruit salt, curd.
+Use yeast, baking powder, baking soda/ fruit salt, and curd for fermentation.
 For the vegan dough, use an activated yeast mixture.
-To make yeast-free dough curd, soda, baking powder.
-The detailed process of dough is there in each type of bread recipe.
-After you make the dough, proof the dough in some warm place.
-You can also use microwave and instant pot for quicker proofing of dough.
+To make yeast-free dough curd, soda, and baking powder.
+The detailed process of dough is included in each type of bread recipe.
+After you make the dough, proof the dough in a warm place.
+You can also use the microwave and instant pot for quicker dough-proofing.

 Types of Indian Flatbreads

-As described above, the making process is different for each or some types of flatbreads.
+As described above, the making process differs for each type of flatbread.
 Here is a list of 10 easy flatbread recipes.
-These include roti, paratha, kachori, bhature, naan, etc.
+These include roti, paratha, kachori, bhature, and naan.

 Tandoori Roti

 Tandoori roti is a popular North Indian recipe.
-This is a popular restaurant-style bread cooked in tandoor or clay fire.
-Tandoori roti is one of the loved street food in North Indian dhabas.
-This is a whole wheat recipe similar to plain chapati but the thickness and cooking method differ.
+This is a famous restaurant-style bread cooked in tandoor or clay fire.
+Tandoori roti is one of the loved street foods in North Indian dhabas.
+This whole wheat recipe is similar to plain chapat, but the thickness and cooking method differ.

 Lachha Paratha

 Lachha paratha is a layered flatbread.
-The dough can be of whole wheat or refined flour.
-The dough-making process is similar whereas the layers are as a result of rolling style.
+The dough can be made of whole wheat or refined flour.
+The dough-making process is similar, whereas the layers are a result of the rolling style.
 This goes best with any curry or dal items.
 Lachha paratha is almost similar to Kerala Paratha.

 Aloo Paratha